swcarpentry/python-novice-gapminder/episodes/06-libraries.md

 > ## Importing Specific Items
 >
 > 1. Fill in the blanks so that the program below prints `90.0`.
-> 2. Do you find this easier to read than preceding versions?
+> 2. Do you find this version easier to read than preceding ones?
-> 3. Why *would't* programmers always use this form of `import`?
+> 3. Why *wouldn't* programmers always use this form of `import`?
 >
 > ~~~
 > ____ math import ____, ____